Tina Bru

 Tina Bru (born 18 April 1986) is a Norwegian politician for the Conservative Party.
 From 2020 to 2021, she served as the Minister of Petroleum and Energy.
-She was elected to the Storting from Rogaland in 2013 and became a member of the Standing Committee on Energy and the Environment.
+She was a member of the Storting for Rogaland from 2013 to 2025 and was a member of the Standing Committee on Energy and the Environment.
 She was reelected to the Storting for the period 2017–2021, and continued as a member of the Standing Committee on Energy and the Environment.

 Political career

 Parliament

-Bru was elected to the Storting for Rogaland in the 2013 election and has been re-elected since.
+Bru was elected to the Storting for Rogaland in the 2013 election and was re-elected in 2017 and 2021.

 On 13 September 2022, she announced that she had received a notification of a tax slap from the Norwegian Tax Administration.
 The Tax Administration believed that she didn't pay enough rent to her parents while she resided in Stavanger, and thus did not meet the so-called additional cost condition.
 Bru herself believed that she fulfilled this, and also pointed out that she asked for personal guidance from the Administration in 2020 in an attempt to make sure that things were right.

+In April 2024, she announced that she wouldn't be seeking re-election at the 2025 election, citing family reasons.